Seraj-Omar/Chrome-Extension/README.md

 # Chrome-Extension

-This is the third project on the Learn Javascript Course on Scrimba and its a chrome extension that saves links and tabs
+This is the third project on the Learn Javascript Course by Scrimba and its a chrome extension that saves links and tabs

 To test the project:
 https://chrome-extension11.netlify.app/